-In accordance with a specific construction management plan (CMP) (TR-IAMF#11) and CTP (TR-IAMF#2), the contractor will attempt to provide temporary bus stops, parking areas, and access with the same features and amenities of the relocated facility, such as lighting, seating, shelters, and signage.
+In accordance with a specific construction management plan (CMP) (TR-IAMF#11) and CTP (TR-IAMF#2), the contractor would attempt to provide temporary bus stops, parking areas, and access with the same features and amenities of the relocated facility, such as lighting, seating, shelters, and signage.
 However, some riders would experience changes in convenience and access.
 Rerouting and detours of bus lines would cause an increase in travel time for passengers.
 Increased travel times and modified access along affected bus routes could cause bus patrons to shift to another bus route or cause a temporary reduction in bus ridership for the duration of construction.

-The contractor will attempt to minimize disruption or shorten the length of time that transit facilities are inoperable and will provide signage to alternate facilities.
-Upon completion of construction, the contractor will restore parking areas, bus stops, and roadway travel lanes.
-To minimize conflicts with transit during construction, the contractor will prepare a specific CMP (TR-IAMF#11) to maintain safe and adequate access for transit users during construction.
-In addition, the CTP will include methods to minimize construction traffic.
-A CTP traffic control plan will include provisions to maintain transit flows and access, minimize operations hazards through alternative access and bus route detour provisions, minimize transit schedule disruptions, identify temporary bus stops away from construction locations, and separate transit users from construction location on construction truck routes, restrictions on construction hours, and construction vehicle parking.
+The contractor would attempt to minimize disruption or shorten the length of time that transit facilities are inoperable and would provide signage to alternate facilities.
+Upon completion of construction, the contractor would restore parking areas, bus stops, and roadway travel lanes.
+To minimize conflicts with transit during construction, the contractor would prepare a specific CMP (TR-IAMF#11) to maintain safe and adequate access for transit users during construction.
+In addition, the CTP would include methods to minimize construction traffic.
+A CTP traffic control plan would include provisions to maintain transit flows and access, minimize operations hazards through alternative access and bus route detour provisions, minimize transit schedule disruptions, identify temporary bus stops away from construction locations, and separate transit users from construction locations.
+Implementation of standard construction practices would establish construction truck routes, restrictions on construction hours, and construction vehicle parking.

 The impact would be significant under CEQA for either project alternative because construction vehicles or temporary roadway closures would materially decrease the performance of certain bus routes.
-A CMP and CTP will include methods to maintain bus transit operations and access, thereby reducing impacts on the performance of bus transit facilities; however, material decreases in the performance of certain bus routes would still occur.
-The mitigation measure to address this impact is identified in Section 3.2.9, and Section 3.2.7 describes the measure in detail.
+Implementation of a CMP and CTP would include methods to maintain bus transit operations and access, thereby reducing impacts on the performance of bus transit facilities; however, material decreases in the performance of certain bus routes would still occur.
+No mitigation measures are available to address this impact.